 Link to Sarasota County's Clerk of Circuit Court website

 No. On February 9, 2009, the 12th Circuit adopted Administrative Order 2009-2.1 in re: Emergency Order Suspending Telephone Hearings in Foreclosure Cases in Sarasota and Manatee Counties.
 However, during the COVID-19 health emergency, some hearings are conducted by video or phone.
 Check your notice of hearing to see how the court will proceed with your case.

-Yes, but all letters, email or other written communications sent to a judge should be filed with the clerk and provided to the attorneys or litigants, and could become public record.
+Yes, but all letters, email or other written communications sent to a judge should be filed with the clerk and provided to the attorneys or litigants, and will become public record.
 All written material sent to the judge is screened by the judicial assistant.
-The judge may never see it, depending on the content and rules established by the judge.
-Always include the case number or written communications to a judge with a return address & and phone number.
+The judge may never see it, depending on the content and rules established by the judge, pursuant to Canon 3, Section 7 of the Florida Code of Judicial Conduct.
+Always include the case number or written communications to a judge with a return address and phone number.
 Case numbers are available from the clerk of court.

 Judicial assistants are not lawyers and cannot give legal advice.
 By law they cannot recommend lawyers or advise a person on how to handle a case.
 They do not have the authority to approve requests to continue a matter or to excuse a court appearance, only a judge can do that.
 The claim that the “judicial assistant told me to do it” is not an acceptable defense.